eth-protocol-fellows/protocol-studies/docs/wiki/research/Preconfirmations/Preconfirmations.md

 ```

 The promise acquisition process in the context of Ethereum's sequencing and pre-confirmation mechanism is a critical aspect, ensuring transactions receive a preconfirmation or "promise" from a proposer or sequencer.
 This process involves several steps, each integral to securing a promise that a transaction will be included and executed on-chain within a specified time frame.
-The above figure shows the preconf promise acquisition flow through a sequence of interactions.
+The above figure shows the preconf promise acquisition flow through a sequence of interactions[^2].
 Below is a detailed explanation of the acquisition process flow:

 **1. User Identifies Next Preconfer**